Chronic health conditions in old age can impact your quality of sleep

 Reduce your screen time.
 Watching television or looking at your phone doesn’t help your body switch off at night, as it can cause your body to stay awake.
 Try turning off all devices an hour or two before you head to bed.

 Don’t depend on aids or medication to help you sleep.
 Many people may use sleeping pills or other aids as a crutch to help them get to sleep, but in the long run, it can sometimes make the situation worse.
 Only take medication if it is recommended by your doctor.

-Cuddle before bed!
-Physical intimacy between partners can actually result in deeper sleep.
+- Cuddle before bed!
+Physical intimacy between partners can actually result in a deeper sleep.

 During the day, if you need it, it’s okay to have a ‘nanna nap’.
 To have the best nap, try to have a nap between 5 to 45 minutes.
 Any longer can leave you more tired than before.
 Also, try to avoid napping in the afternoon because this may impact your sleeping habits.

 Your diet and exercise can also impact your sleep habits.
 It is ideal to monitor your intake of foods with lots of sugar or caffeine, and try to keep a healthy diet overall with regular exercise.